elke-hsh/moodle-cleanupusers_ldapchecker/README.md

 License: http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later

 # userstatus_ldapchecker
-A subplugin for https://github.com/learnweb/moodle-tool_cleanupusers that uses data from an external server connected with LDAP.
+A subplugin for [https://github.com/learnweb/moodle-tool_cleanupusers](https://github.com/eLearning-TUDarmstadt/moodle-tool_cleanupusers) that uses data from an external server connected with LDAP.

+Users that are no longer in the LDAP are archived by moving them to the DB table "mdl_tool_cleanupusers_archive".
+In the core table "mdl_user" the users will be anonymized: First name is set to "anonymous" and the user name to "anonymous+user-ID", e.g. "anonymous70".
+The "deletetime" setting defines how long users remain archived before they are finally deleted.
+If users return to the LDAP within this deletetime period, they are reactivated with all previous data from "mdl_user".

-Settings located at /admin/settings.php?section=cleanupusers_userstatusldapchecker:
+Settings located at /admin/settings.php?section=cleanupusers_userstatusldapchecker

 cleanupusers_csv folder contains a reworked version of archive_user_task.php from tool_cleanupusers that saves users archived by the cron in a CSV file.